MoiColl/Tree_of_life_2020/Hand in 2/README.md

-# Hand in 2 - Selection using dN/dS
+# Hand-in 2 - Selection using dN/dS

-In this hand in you will work on selection by analysing some data and testing for selection (Part 1) and you will also do theoretical exercises of Nielsen and Slatkin Book, Chapter 9 (Part 2).
-For Part 1 you can choose two potions:
+In this hand in you will analyse some data and test for selection (Part 1) and you will also do the theoretical exercises of the Nielsen and Slatkin's Book, Chapter 9 (Part 2).
+For Part 1 you can choose one out of two options:

-A. you will analyse the [NORK](https://www.uniprot.org/uniprot/Q8LKZ1) data set for selection using the phylogenetic concepts and tools you have learned during the last TA session.
-Then you will have to answer some questions for the NORK data analysis (below).
-Make sure to include detailed information on how the analysis was performed (for example, which substitution model was used, number of bootstraps...).
+Option A. you will analyse the [NORK](https://www.uniprot.org/uniprot/Q8LKZ1) data set for selection using the phylogenetic concepts and tools you have learned during the last TA session on Friday.
+Then you will have to answer some questions (below).
+Make sure to include detailed information on how the analysis were performed (for example, which substitution model was used, number of bootstraps...).

-B. you can formulate an hypothesis about selection (look a bit below for examples) and test your hypothesis and explaining me your result and why it makes sense and why not.
+Option B. you can formulate an hypothesis about selection (look below for examples), test your hypothesis and coment your results.

 You must write a report with Part 1 (either A or B) and Part 2.
-For Part 2 you have to show me that you've done the exercise by commenting the result or showing me how you calculate the results; I want to see that you did some work and just didn't copy paste it from the answers you already have.
+For Part 2 you must comment the result or show the calculations to get the results.
+If the final result is the only thing provided, Part 2 is going to be failed.
 This report must be uploaded on Blackboard in **PDF** format before **Wednesday 28th of October at 11:59 pm**.
-You are welcomed to work in group, but you must write your own report (each of you must hand in a personal report).
+You are welcomed to work in group, but you must write your own report (each of you must hand-in a personal report).

 ## Part 1